Tips and Resources for Virtual ASQ Screenings

 - ASQ Online.
 If you’re an ASQ Online customer, email parents a link to your Family Access website, where they can either complete the questionnaire online, or view it and provide verbal answers during a phone or video conference.
 Learn more about ASQ Online.

 - JPEGs of questionnaires.
-ASQ-3 and ASQ:SE-2 Special Release Materials (in English and Spanish) allow you to text images of each questionnaire page to parents who do not have internet access.
+Released in Spring 2020, ASQ-3 and ASQ:SE-2 Special Release Materials (in English and Spanish) allow you to text images of each questionnaire page to parents who do not have internet access.
 You can also email the questionnaire images to parents.
 Parents may view images and then provide answers via phone or video conference.

 The Special Release Materials may be helpful to programs that don’t have access to their ASQ box or materials, or are not ASQ Online subscribers.
 Fillable PDFs of the Information Summary Sheets are included for professionals to use for recording responses and scores.